clarkkozak/Notes/Data_Structures/Java/README.md

 Metaphor: people waiting on a line to get to a bus

+Implementation can be in an Array, Stack, or LinkedList

 ### Examples:
   - Printers
   - OS (processing to wait to run)